ImBearChild/tarpitd.py/docs/tarpitd.py.7.md

 request from client and return response to it.
 But a tarpit don't need to implement these parts.

-For example, real HTTP server will parse HTTP request and call CGI (Python, PHP...) to generate a valid response.
+For example, a real HTTP server will parse HTTP request and call CGI (Python, PHP...) to generate a valid response.
 But tarpitd.py will directly send a pre-generated content or several random bytes.

 The reality is that when searching online for "how much memory does